 2. Class Continuity and Remote Learning:

 When the university is in modified operations due to inclement weather or other emergency, the USG expects GCSU faculty and students to maintain academic continuity.
 GCSU will maintain such academic continuity using GeorgiaVIEW (GCSU’s LMS), most preferably, or other communication and collaboration online platforms such as Teams, Zoom, or Google Meet.
-Class continuity can include synchronous learning, as conditions allow, or asynchronous delivery of instruction.
-The following guidelines apply:
+The following guidelines apply, as conditions allow:

 2.1 Faculty Responsibilities:

-Communication: Faculty members should immediately notify their students immediately about the shift to remote learning and provide clear instructions for continuing course activities.
+Communication: Faculty members should notify their students about the shift to remote learning and provide clear instructions for continuing course activities.

 Course Delivery: Instruction may be delivered synchronously or asynchronously.
-Regardless, faculty should post all relevant materials (e.g., lectures, reading assignments, discussion forums, and assessments) on GeorgiaVIEW (preferred) due to the potential that students will not have access to textbooks or other instructional materials.
-These relevant and necessary materials should be designed to maintain the learning objectives of the course for the duration of modified operations, allowing students to complete assignments in a timely and reasonable manner.
+If possible, faculty should post all relevant materials (e.g., lectures, reading assignments, discussion forums, and assessments) on GeorgiaVIEW (preferred)..
+These materials should be designed to maintain the learning objectives of the course for the duration of modified operations, allowing students to complete assignments in a timely and reasonable manner.

-Office Hours: Faculty should be available for virtual office hours through GeorgiaVIEW, email, or video conferencing tools during their scheduled times to assist students with any questions or concerns.
+Office Hours: Faculty should be available for virtual office hours through GeorgiaVIEW, email, or video conferencing tools to assist students with any questions or concerns.

 Assessment Adjustments: If any exams or assignments were scheduled during the time of modified operations, faculty may reschedule or move assessments online.
 Faculty should communicate these changes clearly through GeorgiaVIEW or other form of communication with the students.